 Stay: We recommend staying in Amman and coming to Jerash as a day trip.

 Cost: Entry to Jerash ruins is 10 JD.
 The Jordan Pass covers the entrance.

 Dana Biosphere Reserve

 Situated on top of a large hill, Kerak was built by the crusaders during the 12th century.
 From the 13th century to the 16th century, the Mamluks controlled the region and built several new towers and additions to the castle.
 The castle is a wonderful mix of roman design with influence of European, Byzantine, and Arab architecture.
-Large enough to visit for a couple hours, Kerak Castle is a good stop after the Dead Sea.
+Large enough to visit for a couple of hours, Kerak Castle is a good stop after the Dead Sea.
 Unfortunately, this was the location of a terrorist attack in December 2016, when terrorists shot and killed ten people, mostly Jordanian security forces, and one Canadian tourist.